SpiraMirabilis/Drupal-CiviCRM/README.md

 Specified a custom Drupal Mariadb user.
 Defaults to drupal.

 #### DRUPAL_PASSWORD
 Specified a custom Drupal Mariadb user password.
-If left blank, a random password will be generated, and logged to stdout.
+If left blank, a random password will be generated, and logged to standard out.

 #### DRUPAL_DATABASE
 Specifies the Drupal database name in Mariadb.
 Defaults to drupal.